Escaped China activist in U.S. protection-rights group

 "It is the Shandong government that has bungled this by turning a small matter into an international affair," said Li Datong, a former editor at the China Youth Daily, a party paper, who was pushed aside for denouncing censorship.
 "It is certainly a loss of face for the central government."

-Economics professor Michele Boldrin of Washington University in St. Louis said the security lapse that allowed Chen to escape likely would make China loath to complain too loudly.
+Economics professor Michele Boldrin of Washington University in St. Louis said the security lapse that allowed Chen to escape likely would make China loathe to complain too loudly.

 "I expect the Chinese government to follow the usual procedure: complain loudly, use strong words for the internal propaganda and then eventually get down to business when it is time to do business," said Boldrin, a research fellow at the Federal Reserve of St. Louis.

-(Additional reporting by Paul Eckert and Arshad Mohammed in Washington, Tiziana Barghini, Jennifer Ablan and Daniel Bases in U.S. bureaux; Writing by Ben Blanchard; Editing by Ed Lane, Jackie Frank and Paul Simao)
+(Additional reporting by Paul Eckert in Washington, Tiziana Barghini, Jennifer Ablan and Daniel Bases in U.S. bureaux; Writing by Ben Blanchard; Editing by Ed Lane and Jackie Frank)